hwstar/ESP8266-MQTT-io-node/README.md

 Provides one relay channel on one GPIO or one bistable latching relay channel using 2 GPIO's and one button channel.
 The button channel can be linked to the relay for local control or isolated for separate use.
 A GPIO can optionally be reserved for a connection state LED.
 GPIO ports are configurable in the source code.

+**Device Path**

+The device path encompasses subtopics command and status.
+Commands are sent to $devicepath/command (which the nodes subscribes to.)
+All status messages are published by the node on $devicepath/status except for power on message which is published on /node/info. the The device path is set using the patching procedure described later.

 **Commands**

 MQTT commands supported: